RebeccaSeraphine/seraphine-arts/content/charity/index.en.md

 If you have any questions about the charity cooperation, products and shop or anything else, don't hesitate to [send me an email](mailto:seraphinearts@gmail.com) or contact me on social media.
 I'm always happy to help. :)

 **Update February 2022:** Thanks to your amazing support we were able to raise 340€ and make our first donation. ❤️

+**Update July 2022:** An additional 200€ were raised through the cooperation and donated to help children in need.
+Thank you so much for your support!